CISSP certification training

 - Define and apply secure coding guidelines and standards

-When you successfully pass the official (ISC)2 CISSP examination, you may use the official CISSP title.
+When you successfully pass the official (ISC)2 CISSP exam, you may use the official CISSP title.

 The trainer of this 5-day CISSP training is a very experienced CISSP instructor.

 The CISSP training lasts for 5 days, in-class and remote/live online (up to your choice).
-The location of the in-class training will be close to Amsterdam.
+The location of the in-class training is the Amsterdam region.

 CISSP trainings 2021